Typing

 Represents the acceptable types of a redis key

 Represents the different python primitives that are accepted as input parameters for commands that can be used with loosely defined types.
-These are encoded using the configured encoding before being transmitted.
+These will eventually be serialized before being sent to redis.

 The canonical type used for input parameters that represent “strings” that are transmitted to redis.